tedneward/Azgaarnoth/Classes/Fighter/ArcaneArcher.md

 ```
 def graspingarrow(npc):
     npc.defer(lambda npc: npc.actions.append(f"***Grasping Arrow.*** When this arrow strikes its target, conjuration magic creates grasping, poisonous brambles, which wrap around the target.
 If the arrow hits a creature, the target takes an extra {'2d6' if npc.levels('Fighter') < 18 else '4d6'} poison damage, its speed is reduced by 10 feet, and it takes {'2d6' if npc.levels('Fighter') < 18 else '4d6'} slashing damage the first time on each turn it moves 1 foot or more without teleporting.
-The target or any creature that can reach it can use its action to remove the brambles with a successful Strength (Athletics) check (DC {8 + npc.proficiencybonus() + INTbonus()}).
+The target or any creature that can reach it can use its action to remove the brambles with a successful Strength (Athletics) check (DC {8 + npc.proficiencybonus() + npc.INTbonus()}).
 Otherwise, the brambles last for 1 minute or until you use this option again."))
 ```

 * **Mind-Scrambling Arrow**.
 Your enchantment magic causes this arrow to temporarily beguile its target.
 Choose one of your allies within 30 feet of the target.
 If the arrow hits a creature, the target takes an extra 2d6 psychic damage, and it must succeed on a Wisdom saving throw or it can't attack the chosen ally or include that ally in a harmful area of effect until the start of your next turn.
 This effect ends early if the chosen ally deals any damage to the target.